No matter what you may have heard, email marketing is not dead.

 But let’s be clear here:

-By successful email marketing, I mean you’ve found the right steps to take to ensure you’re bringing the right quality (content, promotions, products) to the right people at the right time.
+By successful email marketing, I mean you’ve found the right steps to take to ensure you’re bringing the right quality (content, promotions, product recommendations) to the right people at the right time.

 Luckily, there are lots of great choices now when it comes to email marketing, and they’re pretty great at guiding new (or advanced) marketers through their app to optimize their campaigns.

-You’ve probably heard the stats that about 97% of the people who visit your store end up abandoning without buying anything.
+You’ve probably heard the stats that about 97% of the people who visit your ecommerce site end up abandoning without buying anything.

 In fact, for some industries, this 3% conversion rate is seen as a great success.